 There is also a Frequent Traveller stream for citizens of the People's Republic of China who travel often to Australia for business or personal reasons.

 This stream is specifically for citizens of People's Republic of China who are travelling in an organised tour group.

 The visa will be applied for on your behalf by a registered travel agent through the Approved Destination Status Scheme.

 Visitors from certain countries may be eligible to apply for an Electronic Travel Authority (ETA) or an eVisitor visa, instead of a Visitor visa.
 The ETA and eVisitor visas generally have fewer requirements and conditions than the Visitor visa, as well as lower application fees.

 Please contact us if you would like further information regarding these visas.

 Need more time in Australia to explore, connect with family or complete business activities?
 You may be able to extend your stay by applying for a subclass 600 Visitor visa.

-If you are applying from Australia as the holder of another Australian visa, you will generally be granted a Tourist visa if you meet the above requirements, have complied with conditions of your existing visa and are not subject to a `no further stay` condition.
+If you are applying while in Australia as the holder of another Australian visa, you will generally be granted a subclass 600 Visitor visa if you meet the above requirements, have complied with conditions of your existing visa and are not subject to a `no further stay` condition.